borntyping/python-dice/README.rst

 in the set is set to the maximum value.
 If its roll is the minimum, then both it and the highest roll in the set aer set to zero.
 Then another die is rolled.
 If this roll is the minimum value again, then ALL die are set to zero.
+If a single-sided wild die is rolled, the roll behaves like a normal one.

 If N is not specified, it is assumed you want to roll a single die.
 ``d6`` is equivalent to ``1d6``.